atimpone/aws-foundation-journey/README.md

 ## 2. Establish Fast Follow-On Capabilities

-Depending on your organizations needs, some additional capabilities may be required either as part of your initial build out of development environments or shortly thereafter.
+Depending on your organizations needs, additional capabilities may be required either as part of your initial build out of development environments or shortly thereafter.
 The following guides address the most common "fast follow-on" capabilities and provide references to current best practices to establish these capabilities.

 ![alt text](https://github.com/ckamps/aws-foundation-journey/raw/master/images/dev-fast-follow-ons.png "Initial Development Environment with Fast Follow-On Capabilities")